awsdocs/aws-codebuild-user-guide/doc_source/build-spec-ref.md

 Build spec files must be expressed in [YAML](http://yaml.org/) format\.

 **Important**
-If you use the Ubuntu standard image 2\.0 or the Amazon Linux 2 (AL2) standard image 1\.0, you must specify `runtime-versions` in your buildspec file\.
+If you use the Ubuntu standard image 2\.0 or later, or the Amazon Linux 2 \(AL2\) standard image 1\.0 or later, you must specify `runtime-versions` in your buildspec file\.
 For more information, see [Specify Runtime Versions in the Buildspec File](#runtime-versions-buildspec-file)\.

 The build spec has the following syntax: